oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

    * Added User Education as a standalone mitigation.
    * Added Maryam Mehrnezhad, Marco Pernpruner and Giada Sciarretta to the contributors list.
    * Added Request Binding with Out-of-Band Data as an additional mitigation.
-   * Adopted the OpenID Foudnation terminology from [@CIBA] and changed Initiating Device to Consumption Device
+   * Adopted the OpenID Foundation terminology from [@CIBA] and changed Initiating Device to Consumption Device

    -02